- Search The Registry

 - My Account

 *Roy DeCarava was born on this date in 1919.
-He was an African American artist and photographer.
+He was a Black artist and photographer.

 Roy Rudolph DeCarava was born in Harlem, New York the only child of Elfreda, a Jamaican, and Andrew DeCarava.
 At five he began to express his artistic ability: he made jewelry with his friends, chalk drawings in the streets where he played, and sketches of "cowboys and Indians.”
 From early childhood through high school, he shined shoes, sold newspapers on the subway, making deliveries, or hauled ice.
-DeCarava attended Textile High School's annex in Harlem, which was segregated.
+DeCarava attended the segregated Textile High School's annex in Harlem.

 Frustrated with the constant racism between home and school DeCarava left Cooper Union in 1940.
 He turned to photography that year and quickly mastered the requirements of the small, hand-held camera, the trademark of advanced American work.
 DeCarava shot and developed many pictures after winning a Guggenheim Fellowship in 1952, the first awarded to an African American photographer.
 This allowed him to spend a full year photographing daily life in Harlem.
 His pictures brought a new gentleness and intimacy to photography.
 Among his earliest works exhibited are photographs that first appeared in the book The Sweet Flypaper of Life (1955), with a fictional text by Langston Hughes.